Language selection

 Background

 Countries all over the world are preparing to send humans far into space, beyond the International Space Station (ISS).
-The Moon, nearly 400,000 kilometres away, will soon be orbited by a new space station: the Lunar Gateway.
+The Moon, nearly 400,000 kilometres away, will soon be orbited by a new space station: Gateway.
 The station will be made up of different modules for scientific research and human habitation, and four astronauts will be able to live and work there for up to three months at a time.
 During their mission, they will occasionally venture onto the surface of the Moon to carry out scientific experiments and test new technologies.

-Much like the ISS, the Lunar Gateway will require a cutting‑edge water recovery system to continuously provide the astronauts with drinking water during their time on board.
+Much like the ISS, Gateway will require a cutting‑edge water recovery system to continuously provide the astronauts with drinking water during their time on board.
 The system will have to be completely autonomous so that it can operate even when no astronauts are present.

 You are part of a team of four people: an engineer, a scientist, an architect and an astronaut.
-You've been hired to develop a water recovery system for the upcoming Lunar Gateway.
+You've been hired to develop a water recovery system for the upcoming Gateway.
 You need to think of the materials you'll use to build a system to recycle, reuse or filter water as efficiently as possible.

 The water cycle presented by David Saint-Jacques.
 (Credit: Canadian Space Agency)